w3nest/mkdocs-ts/doc/assets/tutorials.basics.md

 The navigation defined next use Markdown to create the page using the <api-link target="parseMd"></api-link> function.
 Markdown is a core feature of {{mkdocs-ts}}, making it simple to use while offering powerful features.
-For example, this very page comes from the following <ext-link target="tutorials.basics.md">Markdown file</ext-link>.
+For example, this very page comes from the following
+<github-link target="tutorials.basics.md">Markdown file</github-link>.

 The next expandable section defines the text content for the two pages involved in the navigation.